apache/predictionio/docs/manual/source/deploy/monitoring.html.md

  exit 0
 ```

 There can be  cases when the process is running but the engine is down however.
-If the spray REST API used by PredictionIO crashes, the engine process continues but the engine to fail when queried.
+If the Akka HTTP REST API used by PredictionIO crashes, the engine process continues but the engine to fail when queried.

 This sort of crash can be taken care of by using monits `check program` capability.